Il demonio: Production

-The film was shot in Matera, Montescaglioso and Miglionico in the Italian region of Basilicata.
+The film was shot in Matera, Montescaglioso and Miglionico in the Italian region of Basilicata (also known as Lucania).
+It was Rondi's first solo directorial feature film.

+Reception

+Despite its showing at the Venice Film Festival, the Italian censor banned the film and described it as "the most offensive film to have been made in recent times."

+Hawk of Variety called it "a gruesome tale made even more frightening by fact its loosely based on recent actual happenings."

 Themes

 Film scholars Keith McDonald and Wayne Johnson cite Il demonio as an early progenitor of the folk horror genre due to its themes of superstition and curses, occurring in a pastoral setting.